-Colour figures are accepted at no cost to the author provided that the editor agrees that they improve the understanding of the paper.
-Figures printed in black and white may appear in colour in Crystallography Journals Online.
+Colour figures are accepted at no cost to the author provided that the editor agrees that they improve the understanding of the article.
+Figures printed in greyscale may appear in colour in Crystallography Journals Online.

 Authors preparing colour figures should consider how the figure would look if printed in greyscale and to readers who are colourblind.
 It is very important that poor contrast (e.g. pale colours with a white background) be avoided.